mattj-io/query_meetup/README.md

 ### Configuration

-The script takes a single argument --config which requires a path to your yaml config file as described below.
+The included script takes a single argument --config which requires a path to your yaml config file as described below.
 An example YAML file is included

 ```
-query_meetup.py --config matt_test.yml
+group_search.py --config matt_test.yml
 ```

 ### Config file syntax